-There are a variety of fillers – sometimes referred to as “dermal fillers”, that are available for use in reversing the changes associated with aging in the face, neck, and body.
+There are a variety of fillers – sometimes referred to as “dermal fillers”.
+These fillers are available to reverse the changes associated with aging in the face, neck, and body.

 Aging affects all our tissues including the skin, fat, muscles and the bony skeleton.
-Restoring a youthful appearance is best approached through an understanding of what has brought about the sagging of the soft tissues and the thinning of the skin.
+Therefore, restoring a youthful appearance is best approached through an understanding of what has brought about the sagging of the soft tissues and the thinning of the skin.

 Fillers and Facial enhancement

 Enhancement of areas such as the cheeks and lips are popular treatments among our clients including younger people who are not showing any visible signs of aging.

 Fillers to bring about a change in facial appearance

 Facial asymmetry is not uncommon and through the careful use of fillers, a successful correction can be made.